Behind the scenes at the world’s No.1 fabric detergent

 The world of laundry is rapidly evolving.
 For instance, short cycle is the fastest-growing value driver in the category.
 My job is to ensure DIG remains at the forefront of these trends and changing consumer habits.

-Unilever Home Care power brands Dirt Is Good (Persil) and Comfort are partnering with world-leading consumer technology and domestic appliance company Samsung.
+Unilever Home Care Power Brands Dirt Is Good (Persil) and Comfort are partnering with world-leading consumer technology and domestic appliance company Samsung.
 Read how, together, we plan to transform the future of home laundry and deliver unmissably superior products.

 Dirt Is Good brand ambassador and England and Arsenal forward Bukayo Saka has kicked off the first campaign in the laundry brand’s partnership with Arsenal Football Club.
 With the potential to reach millions, it coincides with the 20th anniversary of the Dirt Is Good idea.

 In line with changing lifestyles, we’re seeing consumers increasingly use short cycles to do their laundry.
-Regular detergents aren’t designed to perform best in quick washes, so Dirt Is Good, one of our power brands, designed one that is.
+Regular detergents aren’t designed to perform best in quick washes, so Dirt Is Good, one of our Power Brands, designed one that is.